basho/basho_docs/source/languages/en/riak/ops/advanced/aae.md

 ### Hash Trees

-As fallback measure in addition to the normal operation of AAE on-disk hash trees, Riak periodically clears and regenerates all hash trees stored on disk to ensure that hash trees correspond to the key/value data stored in Riak.
+As a fallback measure in addition to the normal operation of AAE on-disk hash trees, Riak periodically clears and regenerates all hash trees stored on disk to ensure that hash trees correspond to the key/value data stored in Riak.
 This enables Riak to detect silent data corruption